dojo/docs/dijit/Dialog.rst

 .. code-example ::

-  A dialog created via markup.
-First let's write up some simple HTML code because you need to define the place where your Dialog sdhould be created.
+  First let's write up some simple HTML code because you need to define the place where your Dialog should be created.

   .. html ::